 Recent advances in genomics and developmental biology have provided new insights into the evolution and development of homologous structures.
 Comparative genomics has revealed that many genes are shared across diverse species, including genes that control the development of anatomical structures.
 These shared genes provide a molecular basis for homology.

 Developmental biology has shown how changes in gene expression can lead to the modification of homologous structures.
-For example, changes in the expression of Hox genes can alter the identity of body segments, leading to the evolution of new anatomical features.
+As an example, changes in the expression of Hox genes can alter the identity of body segments, leading to the evolution of new anatomical features.

 Current Research